UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software.md

 ### Bowtie

+Bowtie 1 and 2 are tools for aligning sequencing reads to their reference sequences.

 Bowtie 1 and 2 are available.
 For reads longer than about 50 bp Bowtie 2 is generally faster, more sensitive, and uses less memory than Bowtie 1.
 For relatively short reads (e.g. less than 50 bp) Bowtie 1 is sometimes faster and/or more sensitive.
 For further differences, see [How is Bowtie 2 different from Bowtie 1?](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#how-is-bowtie-2-different-from-bowtie-1).